OIT - Knowledge Base

 - If a formal hearing is warranted, selects members for a formal hearing committee.

-C. Campus-wide Integrated Outcomes Assessment Committee (CIOAC)
+C. Student Learning Outcomes Assessment Committee (SLOAC)

 II.
 Standing Advisory Committees

 These committees have been established to provide broad and continuing communication and/or advisory representation to particular administrative officials or departments on issues relevant to their tasks and responsibilities.
 Such committees may be constituted by any university administrator, and are asked to communicate in a timely way to Administrative Council or Faculty Senate if they have business or proposed policy changes relevant to these governing bodies of the University.
 If an administrative advisory committee intends to continue its work beyond a single academic year, it should petition Administrative Council for listing in this section of the Operations Manual.
+In the event an administrative advisory committee does not show evidence of activity for a two-year period, such as a report out to Administrative Council, Administrative Council may proceed to removal of that committee from the listing in this section of the Operations Manual.

-B. Classroom Facilities Review Committee
+A. Classroom Facilities Review Committee

 (Provost) Advise the Provost on the need to build or renovate University classrooms, and to recommend how best to equip, schedule, and maintain existing classrooms.
 A goal of the committee is to provide a conduit for faculty preferences regarding classroom accommodations.

-C. Continuance and Readmission Committee
+B. Continuance and Readmission Committee

 - Reviews all requests for continuance and undergraduate readmission and determines whether the requests should be accepted or rejected, subject to the limitation that the Committee cannot continue or readmit a student in a department or program that declines to accept the student.